 Arguments about defense spending are arguments about defense strategy.
 What you spend depends on what you want to do militarily, which depends in turn on theories about what creates security.
 A more modest strategy of restraint starts with the observation that power tempts the United States to meddle in foreign troubles that we should avoid.2 Restraint means fighting that temptation.
 It would husband American power rather than dissipate it by spreading promises and forces hither and yon.

 Restraint does not require cuts in military force structure and spending.
 It allows them.
 A less busy military could be a smaller and cheaper one.
 But though you can have restraint without savings, you cannot save much without restraint.
-Indeed, it would be a mistake to take up the force structure reductions that we recommend in a related essay without also adopting the strategic rationale behind them.
+Indeed, it would be a mistake to take up the force structure reductions recommended in a related essay without also adopting the strategic rationale behind them.
 That would overburden the force without improving security.

 Rather than pursuing efficiency gains to drive savings, we should cut spending to enhance efficiency.
 Market competition encourages private organizations to streamline operations.
-No such pressure exists in government, but cutting the top line and forcing the military services to compete for their budgets can incentivize them to cut costs.3
+No such pressure exists in government, but cutting the top line and forcing the military services to compete for their budgets can incentivize them to cut low-value activities.3

 Our military budget should be sized to defend us.
-For this end, we do not need to spend the roughly $700 billion a year we currently spend.
-By capitalizing on our geopolitical fortune, we can safely spend far less.
+For this end, we do not need to spend the roughly $600 billion a year we currently spend.
+By capitalizing on our geopolitical good fortune, we can safely spend far less.
 The following sections briefly rebut the arguments generally employed to justify our huge military budget.

 Another argument for high military spending is that U.S. military primacy underlies global stability.
 According to this theory, our forces and alliance commitments dampen conflict between potential rivals, preventing them from fighting wars that would disrupt trade and cost us more than the military spending that would have prevented war.
 This logic liberates defense planning from old-fashioned considerations like enemies and the balance of power.
 It sees the requirements of global policing as the basis for the size of the U.S. military.
 That is no standard at all, which is why hawks embrace it.
 Boundless objectives justify limitless costs.

 The primacy argument overestimates both the American military’s contribution to international stability and the danger that instability abroad poses to Americans.
-U.S. force deployments in Europe and Asia now contribute little to peace, at best making low odds of war among states slightly lower.9 Inertia, rather than our security requirements, explains the perseverance of our military alliances.
+U.S. force deployments in Europe and Asia now contribute little to peace, at best making low odds of war among states slightly lower.12 Inertia, rather than our security requirements, explains the perseverance of our military alliances.

-Despite its popularity, there is scant evidence for the claim that international commerce requires American military hegemony.10 The threats to global trade today are quite limited.
+Despite its popularity, there is scant evidence for the claim that international commerce requires American military hegemony.13 The threats to global trade today are quite limited.
 The percentage of shipments protected by military means, let alone U.S. naval vessels, is tiny.
-And even when political instability does disrupt trade, it has only a minimal economic impact here.11 By linking markets, globalization provides supply alternatives for the goods we consume, including oil.
+And even when political instability does disrupt trade, it has only a minimal economic impact here.14 By linking markets, globalization provides supply alternatives for the goods we consume, including oil.
 If political upheaval disrupts supply in one location, suppliers elsewhere will take our orders.
 Prices may increase, but markets adjust.
-That makes American consumers less dependent on any particular supply source, undermining the claim that we need to use force to prevent unrest in supplier nations or secure trade routes.12
+That makes American consumers less dependent on any particular supply source, undermining the claim that we need to use force to prevent unrest in supplier nations or secure trade routes.15